 - the U.S. Fish and Wildlife Service (USFWS),

 - the U.S. Geological Survey (USGS),

 - the Bureau of Indian Affairs (BIA), and the Bureau of Indian Education (BIE),

 Every subcommittee is made up of just a handful of congressional members (~11 for Interior) from the full committee (~50 members), and these are the elected officials that exert the largest influence on these issues.

 Collectively, they have the power to do a lot.
-Doesn’t matter whether it is clean energy, protection for endangered species, protecting clean water or air, or funding the backlog for maintenance work in National Parks.
+It doesn’t matter whether it is clean energy, protection for endangered species, protecting clean water or air, or funding the backlog of maintenance work in National Parks.